 4376.
 Methods in Science Teaching (3).
 Focus on the curriculum, methods, and materials related to science instruction in the secondary schools.
 Field-based course.

 4393.
 Internship in Secondary Education (3).
-Prerequisite: Admission to teacher education.
-Directed experiences in various roles at the secondary level.
+Prerequisite: C or better in EDSE 4393 and admission to teacher education.
+Directed experiences in various roles at the secondary school level.

 4394.
 Internship in Secondary Education (3).
 Prerequisite: EDSE 4393 and admission to teacher education.
 Directed experiences in various roles at the secondary school level.

 4399.
 Individual Study (3).
 Prerequisite: 9 hours of education and instructor consent.
 Independent study focusing on curriculum development and teaching strategies.

 5305.
 Issues and Reform in American Secondary Schooling (3).
 Purpose, role, contemporary issues, and reform trends in American secondary schooling.
 Historical, philosophical, sociological, and ideological foundations of education.
 Examination of multiple contexts that influence schooling and roles of teaching.